ghassan-bounni/weed-seg/README.md

 ## Data

-To use your PyTorch training and inference pipelines effectively, it's essential to organize your data as follows:
+To use the training and inference pipelines effectively, it's essential to organize your data as follows:

 - Prepare your data in a directory structure that includes three main subdirectories: `train`, `val`, and `test`.
 - Inside each of these subdirectories, you should have two subdirectories: `images` and `masks`.
 The `images` directory contains the input images, and the `masks` directory contains corresponding segmentation masks.